LeporidaeYellow/Qwolic-PrometheusSqlExporter/README.md

 ## Prometheus metrics Project for asynchronous requests to databases.

 Is used simple yaml-config "application.yaml" for implementing database connections and metrics.
-Also metrics (counter, gauge) mapped to db-connections via tag "connectId", what makes using more one connection to databases (oracle, postgres).
+Also metrics (counter, gauge) mapped to db-connections via tag "connectId", what makes using more one connection to databases (oracle, postgres, clickhouse).

 Configuration file description: